 Chris first came into contact with horses during a challenging time in his mid-twenties.
-He looked into the eyes of a horse for the first time and felt an inherent peace, an inner-contentment within their being, that helped him to remember the peace and contentment within himself.
+He looked into the eyes of a horse for the first time and felt an inherent peace, an inner-contentment in their being, that helped him to remember the peace and contentment within himself.
 He later became inspired by what was possible in mind, body, and soul when we connect with a horse on the ground, in riding, or when just being with them out in the fields.
 He found something deep inside him was ignited, a great journey and life-long quest emerging.
-This led him to leave Maine to go in search of learning more about horses, their nature, and the many different ways of connecting with them.
+This led him to leave Maine and head west in search of learning more about horses, their nature, and the many different ways of connecting with them.

 Following The Heart

 I love my work, and I love the opportunity to help people and horses.
-It’s beautiful when a horse and human truly connect, and my intention is to support them as they find their own unique path to that.
+It’s beautiful when a horse and human truly connect and my intention is to support them as they find their own unique path to that.

 Life, Love, And Being With Horses